Turks in Algeria: Language

 During the Ottoman era, the Ottoman Turkish language was the official governing language in the region, and the Turkish language was spoken mostly by the Algerian Turkish community.
 However, today most Algerian Turks speak the Arabic language as their mother tongue.
 Nonetheless, the legacy of the Turkish language is still apparent and has influenced many words and vocabulary in Algeria.
 An estimated 634 Turkish words are still used in Algeria today.
 Therefore, in Algerian Arabic it is possible for a single sentence to include an Arabic subject, a French verb, and for the predicate to be in Berber or Turkish.

 Moreover, families of Turkish origin have retained their Turkish family surnames; common names include Barbaros, Hayreddin, Osmanî, Stambouli, Torki, Turki, and Uluçali; job titles or functions have also become family names within the Algerian-Turkish community (such as Hazneci, Demirci, Başterzi, Silahtar).

 The Hassan Pasha Mosque (Paşa Camii) in Oran was built in 1797 by the Ottoman Turks.

 Religion

 The Ottoman Turks brought the teaching of the Hanafi law of Sunni Islam to Algeria; consequently, their lifestyle created remarkable differences between the Ottoman Turks and the indigenous population because the ethnic Arabs and Berbers practiced the Maliki school.

 Today, the Hanafi school is still practiced among the Turkish descended families.
-Moreover, the Ottoman mosques in Algeria - which are still used by the Turkish minority - are distinguishable by their octagonal minarets which were built in accordance with the traditions of the Hanafi rite.
+Moreover, the Ottoman mosques in Algeria are distinguishable by their octagonal minarets which were built in accordance with the traditions of the Hanafi rite.